 As you may notice, I don't spend a lot of time trying to 'clone' commercial beers.
 I definitely get why you would — being able to brew a duplicate of your favorite (rare, expensive) commercial beer can be extremely convenient, and money saving.
 But for the most part, it's not what appeals to me about homebrewing.
 However, after reading an interesting feature about John Kimmich — brewmaster at Vermont's The Alchemist, maker of Heady Topper — where Kimmich attributed part of the huge fruity aroma of Heady Topper to his own proprietary yeast strain...
 I knew that was something I wanted to look into.
-Not to clone a beer I love (I had already planned out my own IPA recipe, which I was going to brew regardless), but to dissect and examine one of the components that makes the aforementioned beer great.
+Not to clone a beer I love (though eventually, I attempted a Heady clone with my homebrewing club), but to dissect and examine one of the components that makes the aforementioned beer great.
 Because if you know anything about me, you know that I consider two things to be best in life: 1). to crush your enemies, see them driven before you, and hear the lamentations of their vomen, and 2).
 Heady Topper.
 So was I going to culture this yeast for my own nefarious purposes?
 F*** yeah I was.

 So here's what I learned about Conan, The Alchemist's proprietary yeast strain.